SkyWatcher-123/CMU_DFAB_RobotRoom/README.md

 # CMU SoA DFAB RobotRoom (WIP)
-It is not ready please don't clone yet...

 This is the ROS setup for the current robots in the CMU SOA DFAB robot room:
 1. ABB IRB120 on Cart (stand-alone)